hosmanesousa/Random-Colors-/README.md

 ** Variables

-Declaring variables with let keyword is okay, but declaring them const instead would have been more appropriate in some cases.
+Declaring variables with let keyword is okay, but declaring them with const instead would have been more appropriate in some cases.